I Remember Donnie & Troy

 I do not envision that these gentlemen are searching for me in the Google-Age but, if they ever do, I want them to know that as I enjoy my view, I say a quiet affirmation for their good health.
 They are remembered.
 And thanked.

-I got a phone call on Wednesday night with a funeral date for a family member that passed in March.
 During that conversation, we once again explored the path of origin.
 The surviving spouse got it from work (the area was an epicenter of contagion before we all knew what’s going on).
 The workplace was a school.
 It spread like wildfire (again, before anyone knew what it was).